AnetaKrzyszczak/portfolio/README.md

 My Tester's Portfolio

 # About me
 My name is Aneta Krzyszczak.
 I am an MA in Economics.
-I worked in banks as a salesman, sales advisor and manager of telephone customer service.
+I worked in banks as a salesman, after-sale advisor and manager of telephone customer service.
 I've recently become interested in testing.
 I am also a member of uTest.

 # Tools